calbergs/twitter-bot-jlpt/README.md

-# twitter-bot-jlpt
+# Twitter JLPT Bot

-This is a bot that publishes random JLPT vocabulary every hour to the @jlpt_tango Twitter account.
+This is a bot that publishes random JLPT vocabulary every hour to the @jlpt_tango Twitter account using AWS Lambda.